tfoxcroft/recurly_integration/README.md

 Configuration and Usage
 -----------------------

-For RecurlyJS usage, please see the
-[Sample Application](https://github.com/tfoxcroft/recurly_integration_sample_app) as well as  the JUnit test cases.
+For RecurlyJS usage, please see the JUnit test cases.

 The library has been designed with Spring configuration in mind.
 Configure the beans for the RecurlyJS client as follows: